Universal Music Canada

 Description

-The ground floor design, which includes a café/bar, creates a dynamic street presence for the company and distinguishes this headquarters as the only Universal Music Group office in North America to be accessible to the public at grade.
-This is because the main floor also houses one of the city’s newest and most intimate concert halls: The Academy.
-Tucked behind an unassuming wood-slat wall, this acoustically sophisticated 100-person performance venue is a space for UMC’s artists to play, network, and broadcast their music.
-Live audiences can order a drink at the bar under a signature ceiling installation — a canopy of vintage chair-backs from Toronto’s famed Massey Hall — while contemplating an illuminated art piece: a famous song lyric by The Tragically Hip, one of Canada’s most beloved bands, in frontman Gord Downey’s own handwriting.
+The ground floor, which includes a café/bar and slatted wood design, creates a welcoming and dynamic street presence and distinguishes this headquarters as the only Universal Music Group office in North America to be publicly accessible at grade.
+It also houses The Academy, an intimate, acoustically sophisticated performance venue for UMC artists to play, network, and broadcast their music.
+Audiences can order a drink under a signature ceiling installation — a canopy of vintage chair-backs sourced from Toronto’s original Massey Hall — while contemplating an illuminated song lyric by one of Canada’s most beloved bands, The Tragically Hip, rendered in late frontman Gord Downey’s handwriting.

+A large “living room” at the foot of the stairs features an in-house coffee bar, informal work areas, and comfortable lounge seating.
+On the upper floor, warm walnut laminate millwork and collaboration tables help delineate the open floor plan and carve out multi-purpose areas for working group clusters.
 Superkül commissioned artist Kathryn Walter to design natural wool felt walls, a defining feature of the two-storey space.
 Felt is a durable finish that provides acoustic dampening — a strategic material in the context of a relatively open office plan.
-The use of acoustic fabric as decor is also a deliberate nod to the recording industry and music itself, as the thickness and spacing of the pleats vary, creating a rhythmic pattern that is at once soothing, tactile, and playful.
+It also represents an aesthetic nod to the recording industry and music itself, as the thickness and spacing of the felt pleats vary, creating a rhythmic pattern.

 Project